Ssimoes48/Cocktail-Creator/README.md

 Our final visualization is an interactive map of the United States that shows the “Top Cocktail by State”.
 We created this using Leaflet.js and Mapbox.
 When you click each state, a popup appears that shows the state name, most popular cocktail type, and an image of the cocktail.

-## Run Flask App
+## Run Flask

 To Deploy our Flask App, please follow the below steps :
-*step 1: Git clone our repository into your local
+* step 1: Git clone our repository into your local

-*step 2: make sure jupyter notebook is up and running with the env where you have the python libraries mentioned in the notebook installed
+* step 2: make sure jupyter notebook is up and running with the env where you have the python libraries mentioned in the notebook installed

-*step 3: make sure you have postgress app up and running in your machine
+* step 3: make sure you have postgress app up and running in your machine

-*step 4: make sure your postgress username and password along with the app id of your map-box is added to the config.py
+* step 4: make sure your postgress username and password along with the app id of your map-box is added to the config.py

-*step 5: create a database in postgres called 'cocktail_db'
+* step 5: create a database in postgres called 'cocktail_db'

-*step 6: use the cocktail_db.txt inside schema folder to run the create table commands
+* step 6: use the cocktail_db.txt inside schema folder to run the create table commands

-*step 7: run all the jupyter notebooks in the following order:
+* step 7: run all the jupyter notebooks in the following order:
-	*category_table
+	* category_table
-	*cocktail_cleanup_function
+	* cocktail_cleanup_function
-	*recipe_csv
+	* recipe_csv
-	*recipe_csv
+	* recipe_csv

-*step 8: make sure app.py has the right postgress url, username and password
+* step 8: make sure app.py has the right postgress url, username and password

-*step 9: execute command python app.py and launch the server using URL: http://127.0.0.1:5000/
+* step 9: execute command python app.py and launch the server using URL: http://127.0.0.1:5000/

 ## Resources